rfvgyhn/min-ed-launcher/README.md

    ```
    If you'd prefer a single, self-contained binary, use `publish` instead of `build`.
 See [publish.sh] or [publish.ps1] for more details.

+### Bootstrapper
+This project is Windows specific and won't compile on other operating systems.

+1. [Install Rust]

+   In general, min-ed-launcher follows the latest _stable_ version of the compiler.
+2. After cloning the repo (mentioned above), compile via cargo:
+    ```
+    $ cargo build --release
+    $ .\target\release\bootstrap.exe
+    ```
 ### Release Artifacts
 Run either `publish.sh` or `publish.ps1` depending on your OS.
 These scripts make use of `dotnet publish`.
 Artifacts will end up in the `artifacts`folder.

-Note that the bootstrap project uses [NativeAOT] to link and compile the app and the .net runtime into a single native executable.
-It
-specifically targets Windows and won't publish on a non-Windows machine.
+Note that the bootstrap project specifically targets Windows and won't publish on a non-Windows machine.

 [preview-gif]: https://rfvgyhn.blob.core.windows.net/elite-dangerous/min-ed-launcher-demo.gif
 [Settings]: #settings